alibahrami1376/cortexsys_todo/README.md

 ## Overview

-This repository contains a minimal Todo app implemented with Django.
+This repository contains a minimal Todo app implemented with Django Rest framework.
 It separates concerns into two Django apps:

 * `accounts`: user management (optionally a custom user model).
 * `tasks`: CRUD for tasks (todos) and related logic.

-> The exact URLs and serializers may differ based on your implementation.
-Adjust this README to match your code if needed.

 ---